Equivalent Grading System

 Percentage grades under 50 are averaged as 50

-Grades are typically given in a 12-step letter scale (A – F) but translated into a final 41-step quality point score (4.0 – 0) for averaging.
+Grades are typically given in a 5-step, or more, letter scale (A, B, C, D, and F) but translated into a final 41- or 401-step quality point score (0 – 4.0/0) for averaging.
 Schools typically set letter grades and their point equivalents.
-Many faculty, however, use a 101-step percentage point score (100 – 0) some or all of the time for assigning or averaging grades before determining a final letter grade.
+Many faculty, however, use a 101-step percentage point score (0 – 100) some or all of the time for assigning or averaging grades before determining a final letter or point grade.
 To the consternation of some students, faculty members are typically free to use their own percentage system with most opting for what can be called traditional 7- or 10-point grading scales.

 In combining grades that originate as letters with other letter grades and percentage scores, it is necessary to assign each grade a number.
 Using a percentage equivalent score rather than a point score is sometimes simplest because grades originating as percentages do not need to be converted for averaging.

-Dividing minus, whole, and plus grade ranges by 2 and rounding the result to a whole number creates percentage equivalent grades that can be equated to point and letter grades.
-A and F percentage equivalents should be calculated as if there were A+, F+, and F- percentage ranges.
-The result is an exact mapping of quality point scores from 55 – 95 percentage points using the formula: (Percentage – 55) x .1 = Quality Point.
+Dividing full, minus, whole, or plus grade ranges by 2 and rounding the result to a whole or 10th place number creates percentage equivalent grades that can be equated to point and letter grades.
+The result is an exact mapping of quality point scores from 55 – 95 percentage points using the formula: Rubric Base and Quality Points = (Percentage Equivalent – 55) x 0.1.

 As in quality points, with this system if an F is averaged with an A the result is a C. This becomes problematic, however, when a missing letter grade assignment is combined with a missing percentage grade assignment.
 Each would receive an F but one could be averaged as a 55 while the other could be averaged as 0.
 Therefore, if both letter and percentage grades are used, percentage grades less than 50 should be averaged as 50 (5 points below the F percentage equivalent).
 Conversely, to maintain parity, the maximum percentage grade should be 100 (5 points above the A percentage equivalent).
 An exception to the lower limit could be made in the case of cheating, so there is a simple and tangible penalty beyond that suffered for missing or poor work.